 '''

-$ dnssec-keyfromlabel -l sample-ksk -f KSK example.net
+$ dnssec-keyfromlabel -1 sample-ksk -f KSK example.net

 '''

 The resulting K.key and K.private files can now be used to sign the zone.
 Unlike normal K files, which contain both public and private key data, these files will contain only the public key data, plus an identifier for the private key which remains stored within the HSM.
-The HSM handles signing with the private key.
+Signing with the private key takes place inside the HSM.